 Organization—appreciates hierarchy, proficient at systematizing, arranging priorities, generalizing, summarizing, strategists, supreme pragmatists.

 According to Keirsey, the Rational Fieldmarshal presumably comprises “less than 2% of Americans.”
 If representative, this statistic might correlate with ENTJs possibly ranking highest among personality types to attain rare CEO status.

 If accurate, the ostensible leadership and intelligence associated with them—an also seemingly seldom combination—may strengthen this inference.

 This section analyzes the assumed strengths and weaknesses Keirsey associates with ENTJs as applied to me.
 We first begin with strengths.

 If accurate, ENTJ strengths include Intelligence, Inquisitiveness, Industriousness, and leadership as inferred from the above characterizations.
 Such strengths presumably demarcate my history as follows:

-The reputed genius intelligence of a Rational Fieldmarshal temperament—perhaps distinguish ENTJs from other types.
+The reputed genius intelligence of a Rational Fieldmarshal temperament—perhaps distinguishes ENTJs from other types.
 This strength I ascribe to myself in abundance.